 It’s easy for your kids to assume they don’t have any wiggle room for extra retirement savings in their budget.
 However, Katie Gampietro Burke, founder of Wealth by Empowerment, suggests creating a list of all their expenses.

-Younger boomers age 55 to 59 have three times as much saved than their older counterparts mainly because they are more likely to have a retirement investment with an automatic savings strategy, according to a survey released by Wells Fargo.
+Younger boomers have three times as much saved than their older counterparts mainly because they are more likely to have a retirement investment with an automatic savings strategy, according to a survey released by Wells Fargo.
 Urge your children to do the same.

 “Pick the amount to put away, pick a good mix of stocks and bonds, and automate it,” said Brewer.
 Some retirement plans might even empower workers to automatically increase their contribution levels at certain intervals such as once or twice a year, said Brewer.

 Fee-only financial planner Julie Ford, based in New York City with Ford Financial Solutions, said she’s seen many workers in their 50s unexpectedly supporting and caring for their aging parents.

 “This is a very new struggle with the new landscape of healthcare and longer life expectancies,” she said, creating “new urgency to save for retirement.”